 Yes!
 And it's pretty easy to do.
-Adding custom data to data capture opens up entirely new ways to search and analyze captured sessions.
-Imagine being able to answer – in seconds – questions like "How many of our freemium users asked for technical support?"
-You can do that easily with custom variables using our API.
+Adding custom properties to data capture opens up entirely new ways to search and analyze captured sessions.
+Imagine being able to answer — in seconds — questions like "How many of our freemium users asked for technical support?"
+You can do that easily with custom properties using our API.

 Identifying Users & Custom Data

 - Identify users by an id that is meaningful to your application database.

 - Give users nice display names like Daniel Falko rather than boring ones like User 41325.